colcon/colcon.readthedocs.org/reference/package-selection-arguments.rst

 \\--packages-start PKG_NAME
   Skip packages before the given package name in flat topological ordering.
-  This option only make sense when using the :ref:`sequential executor <executor-args_executor_arg_sequential>`.
+  This option only makes sense when using the :ref:`sequential executor <executor-args_executor_arg_sequential>`.

 .. _package-selection-args_packages-end_arg:

 \\--packages-end PKG_NAME
   Skip packages after the given package name in flat topological ordering.
-  This option only make sense when using the :ref:`sequential executor <executor-args_executor_arg_sequential>`.
+  This option only makes sense when using the :ref:`sequential executor <executor-args_executor_arg_sequential>`.